rtomasc/GettingCleaningCourseProject/README.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+The "features_info.txt" file explains all the variables for the three first points, in a summarized and comprehensive way.

 ##Objective
 Create one R script called run_analysis.R that does the following.